DennisGross/COOL-MC/README.md

 `mlflow run unit_testing --no-conda -e test_experiments`

-This command will train and verify the RL policies in the taxi (transporter.prism), collision avoidance (avoid.prism), stock market (stock_market.prism), smart grid (smart_grid.prism) and frozen lake (frozen_lake3-v1.prism) environment.
+This command will train and verify the RL policies in the taxi (transporter.prism), collision avoidance (avoid.prism), stock market (stock_market.prism), smart grid (smart_grid.prism), and frozen lake (frozen_lake3-v1.prism) environment.

 Use the templates `permissive_policy_plotting.py` and `three_plot_plotting.py` to plot the diagrams from the tool paper.